rogerShagawat/computer_science_club/README.md

 ------------------------------------
 click upload files

-find the your project folder on your computer
+find your project folder on your computer

 drag it on to add it to the repository